swflynn/Quasi_Regular_Grids/README.md

 Various scripts I have generated for studying/analyzing the accuracy of these methods.

+## Individual_Grid_Methods
+Fortran and Python implementations for each of the four grid generation methods used in this work.
+Each directory contains one grid method to make modifying or applying a particular implementation easier.
+All the methods use the potentials_mod.f90 module found in Main.
+All equations are d-dimensional, therefore any potential of interest can be defined by the user.

 ## miscellaneous
 Various scripts I have used for understanding the project.

-## External Codes
+# External Codes
 External Fortran modules were used during this project.
 A detailed list is provided below along with links to the appropriate source code.

 #### Quasi-Random Sequences: